HEnquist/camilladsp/README.md

 The default logging setting prints messages of levels "error", "warn" and "info".
 This can be changed with the `loglevel` option.
 Setting this to for example `warn` will print messages of level `warn` and above, but suppress the lower levels of `info`, `debug` and `trace`.
 Alternatively, the log level can be changed with the verbosity flag.
 By passing the verbosity flag once, `-v`, `debug` messages are enabled.
 If it's given twice, `-vv`, it also prints `trace` messages.

 There are a few options to override values in the loaded config file.
 Giving these options means the provided values will be used instead of the values in any loaded configuration.
 To change the values, CamillaDSP has to be restarted.
-If the config file has resampling disabled, then overriding the samplerate will change the `samplerate` paramter.
+If the config file has resampling disabled, then overriding the samplerate will change the `samplerate` parameter.
 But if resampling is enabled, it will instead change the `capture_samplerate` parameter.
 If then `enable_rate_adjust` is false and `capture_samplerate`=`samplerate`, then resampling will be disabled.

 ## Reloading the configuration